Zimanga: Specialist Day & Night South African Photography & Film Making Safari

-We have a terrific mix of photography opportunities here, including guided walking and game drives, with the piece de resistance being exclusive access to all of the reserve’s incredible hides.
-These have been painstakingly designed and constructed in collaboration with Bence Máté, widely regarded as most creative wildlife photographer in the world.
+We have a terrific mix of photography opportunities here, including game drives and guided night photography sessions, with the piece de resistance being exclusive access to all of the reserve’s incredible hides.
+These have been painstakingly designed and constructed in collaboration with Bence Máté, widely regarded as one of the most creative wildlife photographer in the world.
 It is truly inspiring to benefit from the immense amount of time, effort and care that Bence puts into working out his globally award winning shots.

-During the week we will also have the chance to get up close to macro subjects on foot, and create amazing images of the stars at night, as our tour leaders and tutors take us through techniques to make the most of every photographic opportunity.
+During the week we will also have the chance to get up close to macro subjects on foot, around the lodge grounds and create amazing images of the stars at night, as our guides and photographic tutors take us through techniques to make the most of every photographic opportunity.

 Hide sessions include: